A Comparative Review of the Rattle GUI for R

 27. Survival

 Rattle’s list of statistical tests is relatively sparse, lacking such basics as the chi-squared test, proportion test, paired t-test, and even one-way analysis of variance.
-The tests included are:
+The tests included are [Not in new version yet]:

 1. Kolmogorov-Smirnov (only for two groups)